whizzer75/whizzer75.github.io/4-connect-user.md

 ![Login page](/images/login_new.png)

-To create a new folder to organize files on [ownCloud] or to upload a new file, click the plus symbol near the top of the file list dialogue.
+To create a new folder for organizing files or to upload a new file, click the plus symbol near the top of the file list dialogue.

 ![Add a new file](/images/plus_file.png)